-Beheaded NYC tech CEO's suspected killer pleads not guilty, prosecutors say
+Beheaded NYC tech CEO's suspected killer pleads not guilty

 Prosecutors on Saturday said surveillance video showed Haspil buying the electric saw and cleaning supplies that were left near the body.

 Haspil was arraigned just after midnight Saturday on a charge of second-degree murder in Saleh’s death.
-He pleaded not guilty and was ordered held without bail.
+A spokesperson for Legal Aid Society, which is representing Haspil told Fox News he pleaded not guilty.

 "We are in the very earliest stages of ferreting out the truth.
 The life of this case promises to be long and complex.
-As the attorneys for Mr. Haspil, we urge the public to keep an open mind," Legal Aid Society attorneys Sam Roberts and Neville Mitchell said.
+As the attorneys for Mr. Haspil, we urge the public to keep an open mind," Legal Aid Society attorneys Sam Roberts and Neville Mitchell said in a prepared statement.
 They claimed there was "much more to this narrative" than the accusations and his arrest.

 Investigators have recovered security video from Monday afternoon showing a man identified as Haspil following Saleh up the elevator to the full-floor, two-bedroom apartment, and shooting him with a stun gun, causing him to fall to the floor, according to the criminal complaint.